- Ultra lightweight & portable

 Is this a truly new product that you can’t find on the market?
 Or this a product that defines an entirely new product category.
 In some cases, the combination of several features into one or the introduction of a new feature to an old product are also considered to be an innovation.

-Vespera is a revolutionary astrophotography instrument designed to take beautiful pictures of deep-sky objects with the help of the user-friendly app.
+Vespera is a revolutionary astrophotography telescope with a camera designed to take beautiful pictures of deep-sky objects with the help of a user-friendly app.
 It is unique in its kind as it is a combination of a telescope with the camera.
 As promised, I will stay here a bit longer introducing the main functionality of the Vespera App.
 According to your geolocation, it recommends the best sky objects to observe.
 The App also has educational content so you can learn and observe the Universe at the same time.
 Take photos effortlessly and discover new Galaxies, unknown celestial objects and so much more.
 The App also gives you the opportunity to edit the shots and share in social media.
 One of the most important things it stands out in the market is the size and weight of Vespera.
 It fits your backpack and makes it easy to carry wherever you go.

 How much better is it than the competition?
 Is it faster?
 Bigger?
 Cooler?
 More affordable?
 There needs to be a solid reason why you should back this project over any other.

 |Battery Life||4 hours||5 hours||-|

 First of all, I would like to once again mention that Vespera is unique in its kind and the main comparison is made with another Vaonis product Stellina.
 Gskyer is actually a telescope only with a special place where you can attach your phone and take photos.
 But the quality depends on your phone so it doesn’t make sense to have a comparison here.
 All these features might seem unknown to you if it is the first time you have decided to buy a compact telescope.
 So let’s start with a quick introduction: